CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 2. On the Switches card, click **Manage**.

-3. Select the switch with the incorrect role from the list.
+3. Select the switch(es) with the incorrect role from the list.

 4. Click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/58-Tags-Bookmarks/tags.svg" height="18" width="18" alt="Assign Role">}}.